 Apply for a Personal Licence

 A Personal licence permits a person to authorise the supply of alcohol at premises licensed for that purpose.
-Each premises supplying alcohol must also have a "designated premises supervisor", who must be the holder of a personal licence.
+Each premises supplying alcohol must also have a Designated Premises Supervisor (DPS), who must be the holder of a personal licence.
 In the circumstance of someone being issued a Temporary Event Notice (TEN), the applicant of the TEN may authorise the sale of alcohol at the event and does not need to be a personal licence holder.

 The application for a new personal licence must include:

-A Disclosure and Barring Services check which is dated no more than 28 days before the application.
-The Criminal Record Basic Disclosure can now be obtained from the Disclosure and Barring Service through any of the Responsible Organisations listed on the GOV.UK website, please select the following link below: GOV.UK website - DBS, Responsible Organisations list
+- a Disclosure and Barring Services check which is dated no more than 28 days before the application.
+You can get a criminal record check from the Disclosure and Barring Service

-Please note: one of the photos should be certified as to the likeness of the applicant, and signed by a solicitor or notary, a person of standing in the community or any individual with a professional qualification.
+- two passport style photographs with the form.
+Please note: one of the photos should be certified as to the likeness of the applicant, and signed by a solicitor or notary, a person of standing in the community or any individual with a professional qualification

-All completed forms and information as outlined above should be sent to:
+All completed forms and information should be sent to:

 Licensing Section, Isle of Wight Council, County Hall, High Street, Newport, Isle of Wight PO30 1UD

 We maintain public registers for all granted licences.
 You can view a summary of the public register licences, consents, permits and registrations.